 See More:

-Overall, Adelaide CBD is the best area to stay in Adelaide for tourist due to its prime location.
-If you stay here, you will be located in a super central location, within easy walking distance to tourist attractions, as well as shopping, dining, and nightlife venues.
-The CBD also offers widest range of accommodations that suits all budget travelers.
+Personally, I recommend Adelaide CBD as the best area to stay in Adelaide for first-timers due to its prime location.
+If you stay here, you will be located within walking distance to major tourist attractions, as well as shopping, dining, and nightlife venues.